ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 ```
 #python /usr/share/dpdk/usertools/cpu_layout.py
 ```
-The command lstopo can find out which numa node the test NICs belong to.
+The command lstopo can tell which numa node the test NICs belong to.
 ```
 #lstopo
 ```